eriperspective/AI-MediaPie-Flight-Tracker/API-SETUP.md

 ---

-## 🎬 What Shows "LIVE" Data
+## What Shows "LIVE" Data

-When using real APIs, you'll see:
+When using real APIs, I viewed:

 ### Flight Cards Show:
 ```